 Formed from cooked, fermented soybeans, cooked tempeh boasts 20g of protein in every 100g.
 It is also low in fat and contains calcium and iron.
 With a chewy texture, it adds a distinctive taste to soups, stews and stir fries.

 Made from condensed soy milk, tofu contains 8g of protein and just 70g calories in every 100g.
 It is also a good meat-free source of calcium, iron and could have other health benefits.
-Evidence has shown that eating 50g of soy protein each day could help improve blood fats and lower your risk of heart disease.
 Perfect for stir fries or curries, firm tofu can be grilled and used in salads.
 Softer varieties of tofu can be used in desserts and sauces.

 Pronunced (say-tahn), seitan is a high protein meat alternative with a mild taste.
 Although it has a very similar texture to meat when cooked, it is made from wheat.
 For a protein boost in meat-free curries, stir fries or stews, simply pan fry or grill seitan before adding to your usual recipe for extra flavour.

 With a cheesy flavour, nutritional yeast can be used to make “cheesy” sauces or add flavour to gravy, soups, salad or even breakfast cereals.
 Nutritional yeast flakes are made from a single-celled members of the fungi family which is grown on molasses.
 Unlike baking yeast which makes bread rise, nutritional yeast is deactivated.
 Low in fat and gluten-free, it is packed with nutrients like folic acid, selenium, zinc, and protein.
-It also contains vitamin B12 which our bodies need to maintain healthy blood and a healthy nervous system.
+It also contains vitamin B12 which contributes to normal red blood cell formation and normal functioning of our nervous system.
 Vitamin B12 is only found naturally in foods from animal sources, which is why vegans may find nutritional yeast fortified with B12 beneficial to their diets.

-Whether you’re following a meat-free diet permanently or would simply like to try meat-free alternatives, there are several nutritious options available to make sure you get all the vitamins and minerals you need.
-In addition, vegan-friendly supplements also provide essential nutrients for optimal health.
+Whether you’re following a meat-free diet permanently or would simply like to try plant-based alternatives, there are several nutritious options available to make sure you get all the vitamins and minerals you need.